Tag: leader

 The path of king never really ends for the Israelites.
 Eventually, the kingdom splits into 2.
 The Northern Kingdom (confusingly also called, Israel) eventually disappears.
 The Southern Kingdom (called Judah) remains, but over the years of exile and conquest never really stops having a king.

 By the time of Jesus, the “king” (Herod) really is just a governmental flunky of Rome.
-The Gentiles and their quests for (a constant theme of the Roman Empire) are what Jesus is likely referring to when he talks to the disciples.
+The and their quests for power (a constant theme of the Roman Empire) are what Jesus is likely referring to when he talks to the disciples.
 His point being who wants to live like that.
 Jesus had a better way.

 When we focus too much on worldly power, we miss the reality that Jesus turned power upside down.
-If we focus on the world’s ways, we succumb to the foolishness of the world, rather than living in and through the wisdom of God.
+If we focus on the world’s ways, we succumb to the foolishness of the world, rather than in and through the wisdom of God.

 When we rely on the world, we make the same mistake the Israelites did…we choose a king (even if it’s only for 4 years).